-Helen Eddy began day*star, her card and gift manufacturing company, in 1980 to market her artwork, and within a few years found her affinity for photography.
-She began making her photographs into cards, magnets, and bookmarks, and other products, selling to stores and shops throughout New England and now makes her work available as prints.
+Helen Eddy began day*star, her card and gift manufacturing company, in 1980.
+She did so to market her artwork, and within a few years found her affinity for photography.
+She began selling her photographs into cards, magnets, and bookmarks, and other products throughout New England.
+Now her work is available as prints.

 Light is of primary importance to photography; Helen Eddy (whose first name means “light”) here presents light to us in its virtues of beauty and truth.
 She finds these virtues in love; that Helen loves Boston and that she loves flowers is evident in these images.
 We may physically see richness and color, but the real element is known by spiritual illumination: love.